| | |

 SUGAR COOKIE DOUGH STEP-BY-STEP

-- Gradually beat the flour mixture into the butter mixture.
-At this stage, the cookie dough will be in chunks.
+Gradually beat the flour mixture into the butter mixture.
+At this stage, the cookie dough will be soft and in chunks.
+It shouldn’t be overly sticky.

 HOW TO ROLL OUT COOKIE DOUGH

-- Place the cookie dough onto parchment or a silicone mat between 2 rolling guides.
-I use 1/4-inch (0.64 cm / a little over 6mm rolling guides.
+• Place the cookie dough onto parchment or a silicone mat between 2 rolling guides.
+I use 1/4-inch (0.64 cm) rolling guides, a little over 6mm.

-- Disk– you can chill a well-wrapped cookie dough disk in the refrigerator for up to 3 days.
+• Chill a well-wrapped cookie dough disk in the refrigerator for up to 3 days or freeze it for up to 3 months.

-- The cookie dough disk tends to become rock-hard when chilled for an extended period.
-Here are my tips on how to roll out rock hard cookie dough disk or get my eBook: the Ultimate Cut-Out Cookie Guide ebook.
+• Cons: The cookie dough disk tends to become rock-hard when chilled for an extended period.

 CUT OUT COOKIES

-- To cut out cookies, use a cutter or cookie cutter templates.
-Re-roll the scraps.
+To cut out cookies, use a cutter or cookie cutter templates.

 BAKE COOKIES